phreeza/manuscript_axon_potentials/doc/manuscript.md

 This is an adequate approximation, if the spikes in the incoming fibers contribute little to the dipole moment before reaching the projection zone.
 The further variables are explained in the Methods section.
-In this scenario, we calculated the maximum dipole moment of the bundle to be
+In this scenario, we calculated the maximum dipole moment of the bundle (see Materials and Methods for derivation) to be:

 $$p_\text{max} = \frac{2 a^2 \pi^2}{r_L\sqrt{e}} \cdot
 \frac{v \sigma_n \sigma_{\text{pulse}} \sigma_{\text{spike}} \bar{n} \bar{\lambda}_{\text{pulse}} \bar{V}_{\text{spike}}}